-South Korea says North fired short-range ballistic missile into sea
+North Korea resumes missile launches in ‘threat to peace and stability’

 N Korea defends satellite launch at UN, as Kim ‘studies’ images of Pentagon

+Japan’s defence ministry said it was an intercontinental ballistic missile (ICBM) with the potential capability of reaching anywhere in the US.

+“The ICBM-class ballistic missile launched this time, if calculated based on the trajectory, depending on weight of warhead, could have a flying range of over 15,000km [9,320 miles],” said Shingo Miyake, the parliamentary vice minister of defence.

-The missile was launched from the Pyongyang area towards the East Sea at around 10:38pm (13:38 GMT) on Sunday and flew about 570km (354 miles) before falling into the ocean, the South Korean Joint Chiefs of Staff (JCS) said, referring to the body of water also known as the Sea of Japan.
+The short-range missile was also launched from the Pyongyang area towards the waters between the Korean Peninsula and Japan, with the test taking place at about 10:38pm (13:38 GMT), according to South Korea.
+The projectile flew for about 570km (354 miles) before falling into the ocean.

-The launch followed warnings from officials in Seoul and Tokyo that nuclear-armed North Korea was preparing to test-fire a missile, including one of its longest-range intercontinental ballistic missiles (ICBMs) this month.

-Japan’s Ministry of Defence also said North Korea launched “what appears to be a ballistic missile”, with its coastguard adding that it seemed to have already fallen.
+Japan’s Prime Minister Fumio Kishida, who called a meeting of his National Security Council, condemned the launches as “not only a clear violation of UN Security Council resolutions but also a threat to peace and stability of the region”.

+South Korea said the launches were “a grave provocation” that threatened international peace.

-JCS said Seoul, Washington and Tokyo have “closely shared information regarding North Korea’s ballistic missile”, which was launched two days after the US and South Korea held their second session of the Nuclear Consultative Group in Washington on Friday, where they discussed nuclear deterrence in the event of conflict with the North.
+The launch came two days after the US and South Korea held their second session of the Nuclear Consultative Group in Washington, DC where they discussed nuclear deterrence in the event of conflict with North Korea.

-A spokesperson for the North’s Defence Ministry on Sunday slammed the allies’ plans to expand a key annual joint military drill next year to include a nuclear operation drill and warned of “a preemptive and deadly counteraction”.
+A spokesperson for North Korea’s Defence Ministry on Sunday condemned the allies’ plans to expand annual joint military exercises next year to include a nuclear operation drill and warned of “a preemptive and deadly counteraction”.

 “This is an open declaration on nuclear confrontation to make the use of nuclear weapons against the DPRK a fait accompli,” the statement carried by the KCNA news agency said, using the official acronym for North Korea.